isomerpages/moe-canossacatholic/_character-formation/Student Wellbeing.md

 <b><u>Counselling</u></b>
 <br>
 <br>
 Our school counselling programme comprises both psycho-education and counselling intervention.
-In the developmental primary school years, some students are at-risk of academic failure/underachievement, antisocial/delinquent behaviours and mental health problems.
-These students require additional support to develop positive social and emotional well-being.
+In the developmental primary school years, some children are at-risk of academic failure/underachievement, antisocial/delinquent behaviours and mental health problems.
+These children require additional support to develop positive social and emotional well-being.
 <br><br>
-Our school counsellor organises programmes to proactively educate our students on topics addressing their developmental social-emotional needs.
-It aims to equip students with knowledge and skills to develop positive relationships, mental health and resilience.
+Our school counsellor organises programmes to proactively educate our children on topics addressing their developmental social-emotional needs.
+It aims to equip children with knowledge and skills to develop positive relationships, mental health and resilience.
 <br><br>
 Our counselling referral system is as shown:
 <br><br>